Quebec City is one of the oldest cities in Canada, and is well worth a visit!

 First of all, you can take a look at the outdoor park and get to see popular species including the polar bear, walruses, seals, and arctic foxes.

-You can view some of the species from both the land and underwater, through the glass viewing areas!
+You can even view some of the species from both the land and underwater, through the glass viewing areas!

 Then head on inside to the ‘Awesome Ocean’ exhibit where you can walk through an underwater tunnel.